23/12/2021

 Efectis is in close research collaboration with leading global research centres in this field: Mike O’Connor Process Safety Center of Texas A&M University, USA and Warwick FIRE, University of Warwick, UK.
 Efectis UK/Ireland is also contributing to fire safety research activities in research projects such as: Balconies, Spandrels and Glazing, Smoke and Toxicity, Means of Escape in Residential Buildings, and Classification of External Wall Systems.

-We have extensive research track record in hydrogen safety and fire safety area among which are:
+We have extensive research track record in fire safety area among which are:

 Fire Safety Research